Marriage-Based Green Card for Spouses of U.S. Citizens

 In that case, your application must proceed through consular processing.
 We’ll help you prepare the DS-260, coordinate with the National Visa Center, and guide you through the embassy interview.

-If your marriage was under 2 years at the time of granting approval, you must jointly file Form I-751 during the 90-day window before expiration to remove the conditions.
+If your marriage was under 2 years at approval, you must jointly file Form I-751 during the 90-day window before expiration to remove the conditions.

-Yes, after 3 years of continuous residence while married to a U.S. citizen, your spouse might meet the requirements to apply for U.S. citizenship (naturalization).
+Yes — after 3 years of continuous residence while married to a U.S. citizen, your spouse may meet the requirements to apply for U.S. citizenship (naturalization).

-That is why evidence is crucial — we assist with thorough evidence, affidavits, joint documents, and guide you step-by-step to withstand scrutiny or Requests for Evidence (RFEs).
+That is why evidence is crucial — we assist with thorough evidence packages, affidavits, joint documents, and guide you step-by-step to withstand scrutiny or Requests for Evidence (RFEs).

 Yes.
 After filing I-485, you can apply for an Employment Authorization Document (EAD), which usually arrives in 60–90 days.

-You must apply for Advance Parole (travel document) before leaving.
+You must apply for Advance Parole before leaving.
 Without it, your adjustment application could be denied.

-If your marriage was less than two years old at approval, your spouse gets a conditional green card, which requires filing to remove conditions later.
+If your marriage was less than two years old at approval, your spouse receives a conditional green card requiring I-751 to remove conditions later.
 Marriages over two years receive a full 10-year card.

 Yes.
 Attorney Oksana Sakhniuk and her team are fluent in Russian and Ukrainian, making the process comfortable for clients from Eastern Europe.